Shawn Mendes Got His Butt Grabbed By Katy Perry, Was It Sexist? [Video]

 Katy Perry reportedly then continued to gush over Shawn Mendes after grabbing his butt on the red carpet at the big music award show, allegedly jokingly asking if she could start dating the “Stitches” singer, who turned 18-years-old last year, during a later interview when asked about Mendes at the event.

-Shawn and Katy’s fans were quick to comment on Perry but grabbing on social media, throwing in their two cents after Katy got a little too touchy feely with Mendes on the red carpet with some polarizing opinions regarding the butt grabbing incident.
+Shawn and Katy’s fans were quick to comment on Perry’s butt grabbing on social media, throwing in their two cents after Katy got a little too touchy-feely with Mendes on the red carpet with some polarizing opinions regarding the butt-grabbing incident.

 “I COULD NOT STOP LAUGHING WHEN KATY TOUCHED SHAWN’S BUTT AND SHAWN SAID HES A KATYCAT,” one fan commented after Katy, who E!
 News reported opened the iHeartMusic Awards with a performance of her new single “Chained to the Rhythm,” copped a feel of Shawn’s butt on the red carpet.